 Shwood’s Origin and Manufacturing Locations

-The company began with wood frames but has since expanded to include acetate in multiple frames shapes, styles, and colors.
+The company began with wood frames but has since expanded to include acetate in multiple frame shapes, styles, and colors.
 Their manufacturing remains in Portland but they do source some materials that go into their frames from international companies.
 This includes acetate from Castiglione Olona, Italy; hinges from Ispringen, Germany; lenses from Danyang, China; acetate from Dongguan, China; and packaging from Shijiazhuang, China.

 What We Like and Don’t Like About Shwood Eyewear Sunglasses

-Shwood is another great option for those who like classic all-American style made by American hands.
+Shwood is another great option for those who like classic all-American styles made by American hands.
 They take great pride in their quality and craftsmanship, always innovating and trying out new things.
 They have some of the most affordable wood frames on the market, with most pairs costing between $100 and $200.
 They also have frequent sales, which I recommend watching for to get the best savings.

 Many of the materials that go into their sunglasses are sourced from outside of the United States.
 But they are also very transparent about their supply chain and process, so you always know exactly where your frames began, were crafted, and how they got into your hands.

 Shwood sunglasses are high quality and style, but the wood frames really stand out from their lineup and are particularly great.
 They source wood from the Pacific Northwest, where they also craft their frames.
-If you want a true American gem, crafted from American wood by American craftsmen in an iconic American silhouette, the Wood Originals from Shwood are a top recommendation.
+If you want a true American gem crafted from American wood by American craftsmen in an iconic American silhouette, the Wood Originals from Shwood are a top recommendation.
 One of my favorite features of these sunglasses really is the American-sourced wood.
-I find it to be very quality and it’s just cool knowing it’s American.
+I find it to be very quality, and it’s just cool knowing it’s American.